 It’s hard to believe that the Vietnam War was 50+ years ago.
-I was a young girl- a pre-teen during the war years.
-I have memories of the music of the time, and of a couple people that I knew of who had served in the war, but not more than that.
+I was a young girl… a pre-teen to teen during the war years.
+I have vivid memories of listening to the music of the time, and of a couple people that I knew of who had served in the war, but not much more than that.

-When I was in my teens my mother gave me a POW – MIA (Prisoner-of-war, Missing-in-Action) bracelet.
-She was a registered nurse at the V.A.
-Hospital in Miami, Florida at the time; during a career where she spent over 30 years as a psychiatric nurse in V.A.
-Hospitals.
-At the time she got me this bracelet in the early 70’s they were a popular item worn by thousands of people.
-She randomly selected a bracelet in a box at the hospital canteen.
+When I was in my early teens my mother gave me a POW/MIA (Prisoner-of-war, Missing-in-Action) bracelet.
+She was a registered nurse at the Veterans Administration (V.A.)
+Medical Center in Miami, Florida at the time; during a 32 year career as a psychiatric nurse in V.A.
+Medical Centers.
+At the time she got me this bracelet in the early 1970’s they were a popular item worn by thousands of people.
+She randomly selected a bracelet from a box at an office of a veterans organization located in the hospital.
 The inscription on the bracelet is “Lt.
 Col. Carter Luna, 3-10-69“.

-Now, 45+- years later I have come to understand much about the bracelets, more than I realized when I was a teenager.
-Also, I’ve become dedicated to learning about Colonel Carter Luna who has been missing since that date inscribed on my bracelet.
-In the last several years I have done extensive research on him focusing primarily on that day that he was last known alive.
+This bracelet has survived many of my life events including marriage and divorce, Hurricane Andrew in 1992, a 25 year career as a law enforcement officer just to name a few highlights.
+Now, 50+- years later I have come to understand much more about the bracelets certainly more than I realized when I was a teenager.
+Also, I’ve become dedicated to learning about Colonel Carter Luna who has been missing since the date inscribed on my bracelet.
+In the last several years I have done extensive research on him focusing primarily on the day that he was last known alive.

-Colonel Carter Purvis Luna was a U.S.A.F. pilot from Mississippi who was based at Ubon Royal Thai Airbase, Ubon Thailand in March of 1969.
-He had arrived there just a short time earlier, and was assigned to the 8th TFW, 435th TFS.
-The 8th TFW had earlier been commanded by legendary Colonel Robin Olds, a triple ace, who later retired as a brigadier general.
+Colonel Carter Purvis Luna, a U.S.A.F. pilot from Mississippi who was based at Ubon Royal Thai Airbase, Ubon Thailand in March of 1969.
+He had arrived there in January 1969 and was assigned to the 8th TFW, 435th TFS.
+The 8th TFW had a couple years earlier been commanded by legendary Colonel Robin Olds, a triple ace, who later retired as a brigadier general.

-Through the years that I’ve had the bracelet I had thought of making a trip to Laos, to the crash site to honor Col. Luna.
-Realizing that this was something I would never likely be able to do, it was only a “thought”… until it became a reality in 2017.
-Laos is where the F-4D Phantom aircraft that he was in command of was hit by enemy fire.
-My trips to Laos have been an experience of a lifetime and another trip is planned for early 2020.
+Through the years that I’ve had the bracelet I had thought of making a trip to Laos, to the crash site to honor Colonel Luna.
+Realizing that this was something I would likely never be able to do, it was only a “thought”, however, it became a reality in 2017.
+Maybe ironic was the fact that my son and daughter-in-law were based in Bangkok Thailand.
+When I decided to make a trip to visit them the “light bulb” went on and I realized how close to Laos they lived.

 At the bottom of this page you can view slideshows of photographs from my trips to Laos in 2017, and 2019.

 My first trip to Laos in 2017 was limited to a weekend in Savannakhet town.
-It was there that my son and I were doing more research in the Library of Congress website.
-It was that day that I found next-of-kin letters to the colonel’s wife and parents.
-These were emotionally heart wrenching minutes reading letters from the air force informing of the then Lt.
-Col. status of “missing-in-action”.
-On that afternoon, Colonel Luna became more to me than… a name on a bracelet… he became a “real” person to me.
+It was there that my son and I were doing more research at the Library of Congress website.
+It was that day that I found next-of-kin letters from the U.S.A.F. in 1969 to the colonel’s wife and parents.
+I experienced emotionally heart wrenching minutes reading letters from the air force informing of then Lieutenant Colonel Luna’s status of “missing-in-action”.
+On that afternoon Colonel Luna became more to me than a name on a bracelet, he became “real” to me.

-I spent the weekend wandering the streets of Savannakhet Laos.
-This was an experience like no other, especially considering that this was my first (successful) trip outside of the U.S. to Southeast Asia.
-My first destination on this trip was Bangkok Thailand, which ended up being a place that I would go back to several times.
+This was an experience like no other especially considering that this was my first (successful) trip outside of the U.S. to Southeast Asia.
 Savannakhet (town) is located in the Savannakhet Province situated in central Laos along the Mekong River.
-U.S. airmen flew missions from bases in Thailand into Laos on a regular basis during the Vietnam War.
-As I flew across the Mekong River I couldn’t help but wonder what it was like for the pilots on similar paths during the war.
+U.S. airmen flew various missions from bases in Thailand into Laos on a daily basis during the Vietnam War.
+As I flew across the Mekong River into Laos I couldn’t help but wonder what it was like for the pilots on similar flight paths during the war.

-During my weekend in Savannakhet I found the local people to be very accommodating to us even though they were unable to communicate too effectively.
-The resort where I stayed reminded me of somewhere in Florida or Bahamas but lacked any volume of guests… very appealing!
-This trip turned out to be uneventful as far as making forward motion related to Colonel Luna.
-I attempted to hire a driver on short notice to take me to the area in the province where the colonel was last known alive.
-But, I quickly learned that there would be a lot more planning involved.
-My next trip took place in March 2019.
+During our weekend in Savannakhet I found the local people to be very accommodating to us even though they were unable to communicate very effectively.
+The Daosavahn Resort where we stayed reminded me of places that I’d been to in the Florida Keys and the Bahamas.
+But, this resort overlooking the Mekong River was not crowded which was very appealing!
+This trip turned out to be uneventful as far as making forward motion related to my research of Colonel Luna.
+I learned that it would require A LOT of advance planning to travel four hours to the area where Colonel Luna was last known alive.

-Upon my arrival home in the U.S. I would spend 2018 into 2019 preparing for my next trip to Laos.
-There was a tremendous amount of work to be done to organize a trip to a remote village called Vilabouly (Vilabouli).
-At the same time I was continuing my research of Colonel Luna, and the events that took place on March 10, 1969, and years to follow with attempts by the U.S. government to develop information to assist in possibly recovering his remains.
+Upon my arrival home in the U.S. I would spend 2018 and part of 2019 preparing for my next trip to Laos.
+There was a tremendous amount of work to be done to organize a trip to a remote village called Vilabouly a.k.a.
+Vilabouli, Vilabouri.
+At the same time I was continuing my research of Colonel Luna, and the events that took place on 10 MAR 69.

-I made contact with other individuals who I don’t feel a need to identify, however, they were instrumental in helping me read tactical pilot charts, maps of Laos, and provide insight into the recovery efforts that still take place in Laos.
+In addition to having a phone conversation with Captain George Marrett I made contact with other individuals who were helpful by providing insight into the recovery efforts that still take place in Laos.
 They also were very helpful with logistics for my trip into remote areas of Laos.

-I did extensive searching to find a driver (who spoke English) to transport me around Laos.
-This was not an easy process as resources like that are limited… someone that knew the area and could speak some degree of English.
-However, I engaged the services of a company that assured me their driver spoke English.
-Fast forward to the day the driver picked me up at the DaoSavanh Resort in Savannakhet… it was immediately obvious the driver I was to spend the next 4 days with did not speak a word of English, and understood about the same.
+I did extensive searching to find a driver (who should speak English) to transport me around Laos.
+This was not an easy process as resources like that are limited in the remote areas where I would travel.
+However, I engaged the services of a company that assured me that their driver spoke English.
+Fast forward for a moment to the day the driver picked me up at the DaoSavanh Resort in Savannakhet in March 2019.
+It was immediately obvious the driver I was to spend the next 4 days with did NOT speak a word of English, and understood about the same…none.